Human capital & Employee Well-Being

 Health and Well-being Program

 AWC endorses quality of life improvement for employees through various projects.
 AWC has implemented the Thai Labor Standard and other international recognized human rights standards as a guideline to protect and take care of our employees, create work-life balance and cultivate good teamwork attitude.
-In 2021, AWC has organized projects to promote good working environment and well-being to enable employees to work happily by focusing on health and mindfulness.
+AWC has organized projects to promote good working environment and well-being to enable employees to work happily by focusing on health and mindfulness.

 Flexible Working Hours